 TEVA-CEPHALEXIN Capsule is available as: 250mg orange capsules, imprinted NOVO 250 and 500mg grey and orange capsules, imprinted NOVO 500.
-Both strengths available in bottles of 100, 250 and 500 capsules.
+Both strengths available in bottles of 100 capsules.

 TEVA-CEPHALEXIN Tablet is available as: 250mg capsule shaped, orange film coated tablets engraved N 250 with partial bisect on one side and plain on the reverse and 500mg capsule shaped orange film coated tablets engraved N 500 between broken scoreline on one side, plain on the reverse.
-Both strengths available in bottles of 100, 500 and 1000 tablets.
+250 mg strength available in bottles of 100 tablets and 500 mg strength available in bottles of 100 and 500 tablets.